stuartwilson/AttractorSequencing/README.md

 Evolving recurrent networks to store sequences of patterns

-Clone morphologica into the enclosing directory and then do the usual
+Clone morphologica (https://github.com/ABRG-Models/morphologica.git) into the enclosing directory and then do the usual cmake procedure:

 ```
 mkdir build